-2.2 SAFETY AND HEALTH IN THE WORKPLACE
+1.2.3 SAFETY AND HEALTH IN THE WORKPLACE

-Objective: To provide a safe and healthy work environment for all employees, contractors, visitors and volunteers.13 October 2008Minute No.081008 Date of adoption: Date of amendment: 11 February 2021 Minute No. 210208 Date of last review: 11 February 2021 Legislative References: Work Health and Safety Act 2020 Work Health and Safety (General) Regulations 2022 Internal References: Code of Conduct for Employees Policy 2.6: Fitness for Work Policy Policy 2.8: Harassment, Bullying and Discrimination Policy Shire of Broomehill-Tambellup Employee Handbook Shire of Broomehill-Tambellup Employee Induction Manual Worksafe Guidelines Safety Data Sheets (SDS)
+Objective: To provide a safe and healthy work environment for all employees, contractors, visitors and volunteers.
+Date of adoption: 13 October 2008 Minute No. 081008 Date of amendment: 11 February 2021 Minute No. 210208 Date of last review: 11 February 2021 Legislative References: Work Health and Safety A Work Health and Safety ( Act 2020 General) Regulations 2022 Internal References: Code of Conduct for Employees Policy 2.6: Fitness for Work Policy Policy 2.8: Harassment, Bullying and Discrimination Policy Shire of Broomehill-Tambellup Employee Handbook Shire of Broomehill-Tambellup Employee Induction Manual Worksafe Guidelines Safety Data Sheets (SDS)